aptly-dev/aptly/README.rst

 Current limitations:

 * source packages, debian-installer and translations not supported yet
-* checksums and signature are not verified while downloading
+* signature is not verified while downloading
-* deleting created items is not implemented
 * cleaning up stale files is not implemented

 Currently aptly is under heavy development, so please use it with care.